 - Mr Simon Allen.
 Independent Trustee.

-- Mr Brook Barrington.
+- Mr Chris Seed.
 Chief Executive and Secretary, Ministry for Foreign Affairs and Trade.

 - Mr Andrew Coleman.
 Chief Executive, Heritage New Zealand.